PJM Glossary

 Forecast Pool Requirement

-The PJM installed reserve margin expressed in unforced capacity terms.
-The FPR is applied to a peak load forecast in order to establish the level of unforced capacity (UCAP) that will provide an acceptable level of reliability.
+The FPR is the PJM installed reserve margin expressed in unforced capacity terms.
+The FPR is applied to a peak load forecast in order to establish the level of unforced capacity that will provide an acceptable level of reliability.

 Frequency Bias